DL4Compression/Semantic_Segmentation_of_Driving_Videos_on_Learning_based_Image_Compression/README.md

 ## References

 <div id="densenet">
 <a href="#abs">[1]</a> Kakaiya, R., Sathish, R., Sheet, D. and Sethuraman, R.  2023.
 Exploiting Richness of Learned Compressed Representation of Images for Semantic Segmentation.
-In Proceedings of IEEE International Conference on Multimedia and Expo (ICME) 2023 Brisbane, Australia.
+In Proceedings of the IEEE International Conference on Multimedia and Expo (ICME) 2023 Brisbane, Australia.
  .  </a>

 </div>